What is an Estate Sale?

 Estate Sales: Frequently Asked Questions

 It’s quite probable that you have heard of estate sales, but aren’t quite sure how they work.
-The reality of the situation is, most people don’t until they participate in one.
+The reality of the situation is that most people don’t until they participate in one.
 The good news is that it’s not as hard or as expensive as you might think to host an estate sale.

 What Can I Sell in an Estate Sale?